syncfusion/blazor-docs/blazor/getting-started/blazor-webassembly-visual-studio.md

 ---
 layout: post
-title: WebAssembly App in .NET Core CLI | Blazor | Syncfusion
+title: Getting started with Syncfusion Blazor WASM App in Visual Studio
-description: Learn here about how to getting started with Syncfusion Blazor in WebAssembly App using .NET Core CLI.
+description: Check out the documentation for Getting started with Syncfusion Blazor, its elements, features, and more.
 platform: Blazor
 component: Common
 documentation: ug